SageSeekerSociety/cheese-backend/README.md

 ## Installation

-Before installing this backend, please make sure that you have installed the pnpm package manager.
+Before installing this backend, ensure that you have installed the pnpm package manager.
 If you haven't installed it, you can install it with the following command:

 ```bash
 corepack enable pnpm